ninaschulte/historicquiz/README.md

 The Result page is shown to the user after the user submits the 10th answer.
 The Result page will show the user the number of correct answers.
 ![Alt Text](Documentation/resultpage.png)
 # Testing
+- HTML
+  - No errors were found when passing through the official HTML validator.

+- CSS
+  - No errors were found when passing through the official CSS validator.

-JavaScript
+- JavaScript
-No errors were found when passing through the official Jshint validator There are 12 functions in this file.
+  - No errors were found when passing through the official Jshint validator.
+  - There are 12 functions in this file.
-Function with the largest signature take 2 arguments, while the median is 0.
+  - Function with the largest signature takes 2 arguments, while the median is 0.
-Largest function has 13 statements in it, while the median is 5.5.
+  - The largest function has 13 statements in it, while the median is 5.5.
-The most complex function has a cyclomatic complexity value of 5 while the median is 2.
+  - The most complex function has a cyclomatic complexity value of 5 while the median is 2.

 # Bugs
 | Bug | Visual of a bug | Fix | Comments |
 | ---------------- | ---------------- | ---------------- |  ---------------- |